 \section{Sampling with Multi-robot Teams}

 We propose a decentralized sampling approach where each robot in a team performs an informed survey using a policy-gradient-based sampling strategy as outlined above.
 As mentioned earlier, we do not formulate the multi-robot scenario as a learning problem.
 Instead, we train each robot as an independent agent.

-One way to achieve collaborative sampling between multiple independent robots is by assigning a reward function for robot $r_k$ that is proportional to the distance of grid location $l_i$ from other $n-1$ co-working robots and inversely proportional to the distance of grid location $l_i$ from its current location $l_{r_k}$.
+One way to achieve collaborative sampling between multiple independent robots is by assigning a reward function for the robot $r_k$ that is proportional to the distance of grid location $l_i$ from other $n-1$ coworking robots and inversely proportional to the distance of grid location $l_i$ from its current location $l_{r_k}$.
 Thus encouraging robot $k$ to visit locations that are close to the $l_{r_k}$ and farther from other co-working agents.
-This results in dividing the task spatially so that each robot has its own sub-region to sample.
+This results in dividing the task spatially so that each robot has its own subregion to sample.

-Performing such a weighted reward adjustments can compromise the resilience and robustness of the multi-robot team.
-It will also degrade the sampling performance as the robots can and do get stuck within their own self-defined region of space.
-However, to be able to make any decision based on other robot's current plan, the robots need to be communicating with each other.
-Complete communication between the robots throughout the task is unrealistic and expensive.
-Hence, we explore the how different communication ranges impact the overall sampling performance of the robot team.
-For our empirical analysis, we run experiments on synthetic distributions presented in Fig.~\ref{fig:synthetic_test}.
+However, performing such weighted reward adjustments can compromise the resilience and robustness of the multi-robot team.
+Overall, it will degrade the sampling performance as the robots can and do get stuck within their own self-defined region of space.
+Instead, in our proposed approach, the robots communicate only their visited locations with the neighboring robots within their communication range.
+This information is used by each robot to transition to the state where the rewards from all the visited locations are removed.
+In this work, we explore how different communication ranges impact the overall sampling performance of the robot team.
+For our empirical analysis, we run experiments on the distributions presented in Fig.~\ref{fig:synthetic_test}.